LGouellec/streamiz/feature.md

 - [ ] Auto scaling consumption

-- [ ] Flush cache store as a batch of records instead of unitary records
+- [ ] Evict cache store as a batch of records instead of unitary records
 - [ ] State store restore handler with a batch approach